jjensn/MiThings/README.md

 # SmartThings-MiLight
 MiLight / LimitlessLED / EasyBulb integration with SmartThings

-You will need to copy and paste my device code into your SmartThings dashboard (https://graph.api.smartthings.com/)

 *Latest news:*

 03/03/2016: A major release is being pushed out.
 All users must upgrade to keep functionality within the coming months.